myroms/roms/docs/README.md

 - **master**: Tagged versions and the latest stable release version of **ROMS**
 - **develop**: Main developing branch of **ROMS**.
 Not recommended for public consumption but passes the internal tests.
-It is intended for ROMS superusers and beta testers.
+It is intended for **ROMS** superusers and beta testers.
 - **feature branches**: Research and new development branches recommended to superusers and beta testers.

+# Instructions

 The **ROMS**  framework is intended for users interested in ocean modeling.
 It requires an extensive background in ocean dynamics, numerical modeling, and